-- 3. Payments to an office holder or their associates, and expenses incurred by an office holder, should be fair and reasonable reflections of the work necessarily and properly undertaken. - 4.
-Those responsible for approving payments to an office holder or their associates should be provided with sufficient information to make an informed judgement about the reasonableness of the office holder's requests. - 5.
+- 3. Payments to an office holder or their associates, and expenses incurred by an office holder, should be appropriate, reasonable and commensurate reflections of the work necessarily and properly undertaken. - 4.
+Those responsible for approving payments to an office holder or their associates should be provided with sufficient information to make an informed judgement about the reasonableness of the office holder's requests.
+Requests for additional information about payments to an office holder or their associates, or about expenses incurred by an office holder, should be treated by an office holder in a fair and reasonable way.
+The provision of additional information should be proportionate to the circumstances of the case. - 5.
 Information provided by an office holder should be presented in a manner which is transparent, consistent throughout the life of the case and useful to creditors and other interested parties, whilst being proportionate to the circumstances of the case.